MotionSpell/substance-signals/doc/README.md

 Signals is layered (from bottom to top):
 - signals: a signal-slot system
 - modules: a generic set of module interfaces and connection helpers
+- pipeline: pipeline builder and connection helpers (currently in modules/utils) - doesn't know anything about multimedia
-- mm?
-TODO multimedia consideration (modules would be agnostic)
+- mm (currently in media/common): multimedia consideration (modules would be agnostic)
 - media: some module implementations based on libmodules
-- pipeline: pipeline builder and connection helpers

 Signals include:
  - lib_signals: an agnostic signal/slot mechanism using C++11.
 May convey any type of data with any type of messaging.